Hair dryer

 Request a custom quoteRuntime depends on battery size, outdoor temperature, thermostat settings, home load, blower speed, equipment size, and operating conditions.
 A roughly 4kWh battery may run a lightly loaded inverter system for several hours, while heavier ramping can shorten runtime a lot.

 Compare heat pump / ACInverter systems use soft-start compressor technology and variable-speed operation.
-That reduces the big startup spikes common with older equipment and allows the system to cruise at lower wattage when the home does not need full output.
+That reduces the big startup spikes common with older equipment and allows the system to cruise at lower wattage when the home does not need full output, which is also why they can cost less to run day to day.

 Learn about inverter ACMany homeowners can lower heating and cooling costs when replacing older equipment with a high-efficiency inverter system, especially when rebates apply.
 Actual savings vary based on the old system, home efficiency, utility rates, system usage, and installation conditions.